Profile picture of Yvette Saavedra

 Biography

-Saavedra is a interdisciplinary, intersectional socio-cultural historian and Chicana/o Studies scholar specializing in 19th and 20th Century U.S. History, Borderlands History, History of the U.S. West, Chicana/o History, California History, and Gender and Sexuality History.
-Her research interests include the intersection of race, power, identity, colonialism, nationalism, gender and sexuality.
+Dr. Yvette J. Saavedra is an Associate Professor in the Women's, Gender, and Sexuality Studies Department.
+She is is an interdisciplinary, intersectional socio-cultural historian and Chicana/o Studies scholar specializing in 19th and 20th Century U.S. History, Borderlands History, History fo the U.S. West, Chicana/o History, California History, Chicana Feminisms, and Gender and Sexuality.
+Her reserach interest include the intersections of gender and sexuality and their interactions with race, power, identity, and colonialism.

 Education